 Health literacy is increasingly on the political agenda of the member states of WHO Europe.
-The Action Network on Measuring Population and Organizational Health Literacy (M-POHL) was founded under the umbrella of WHO´s European Health Information Initiative (EHII) in February 2018 with the adoption of the Vienna Statement on the Measurement of Population and Organizational health literacy in Europe in order to add value to national efforts in improving health literacy.
+The Action Network on Measuring Population and Organizational Health Literacy (M-POHL) was founded under the umbrella of WHO´s European Health Information Initiative (EHII) in February 2018 with the adoption of the Vienna Statement on the measurement of population and organizational health literacy in Europe in order to add value to national efforts in improving health literacy.
 According to M-POHL’s Concept Note, the main aim of the network is to generate data on population and organizational health literacy to support evidence-informed (policy) decisions and interventions.
 In the Governance and Work Structure of M-POHL roles, responsibilities and decision structures in the M-POHL Action Network are outlined in detail.

 M-POHL builds upon WHO´s Health Literacy: The solid facts and the first European Health Literacy Survey (HLS-EU) (2009-2012) which found that an average of 47% of the citizens in the 8 participating countries had limited health literacy.
 Subsequently, more and more countries set out to measure and improve health literacy.
 M-POHL brings together health researchers, health policy makers, and health administrators.
 Member countries typically participate with two positions: a representative from research and one from health policy or health administration.
 This enables dialogue between these perspectives.
 These representatives form the M-POHL assembly which convenes twice annually to discuss progress and to jointly decide on next steps.
 This continuous collaboration increases a broader understanding of health literacy, supports health literacy’s momentum, and assists the planning of specific health literacy activities and interventions in respective countries.
-M-POHL is open to all member states of WHO-Europe, currently (in 2022) M-POHL has 22 participating member countries, 8 observer countries from the WHO European Region, and in addition observers from Asian countries.
+M-POHL is open to all member states of WHO-Europe.
+M-POHL has currently (in 2023) 23 participating member countries, 5 observer countries from the WHO European Region, and in addition observers from Asian countries.
 M-POHL as a WHO Action Network is closely cooperating with WHO-Europe.

 The M-POHL Action Network is currently co-chaired by Christina Dietscher (Austrian Federal Minister of Social Affairs, Health, Care and Consumer Protection) and by Diane Levin-Zamir (University of Haifa, School of Public Health and Clalit Health Services).